linqingfan/QCSetup/README.md

     ```
 In jupyter environment, look for `BasicQuantBookTemplate.ipynb` to see an example of how to start using QuantBook.

-There is a minor amendment often needed for the template: The first code cell to execute in the notebook should be:
+There is a minor amendment: The first code cell to execute in the notebook should be:
 ```python
 %run start.py
 ```